Mahmoud-Eid9/alfa-packs/src/components/Markdowns/covers.md

 ## Covers
 ---
-We provide different kinds of coers for all cups and containers sizes in addition to other accessories such as steller, sugar, spoons...etc.
+We provide different kinds of covers for all cups and containers sizes in addition to other accessories such as steller, sugar, spoons...etc.

 <a class="backbtn" href="/">Back</a>